 - Stow it, don’t throw it!
 Keep your trash on board.
 Never throw cigarette butts, fishing line, or any other garbage into the ocean.
 Take advantage of shore-side facilities to recycle plastic, glass, metal, and paper.

-- Reduce greywater discharges: Use a phosphate-free biodegradable soap to minimize the impacts of greywater on the marine environment.
+- Reduce graywater discharges: Use a phosphate-free biodegradable soap to minimize the impacts of graywater on the marine environment.